-Alcohol Brief Interventions: Professional Pack - This resource will support healthcare professionals to screen and deliver alcohol brief interventions.
-The pack is aimed at:
+Alcohol Brief Interventions: Primary Care Professional Pack to support healthcare professionals to screen and deliver alcohol brief interventions, aimed at:

 - practitioners who are involved in the delivery of alcohol brief interventions in the primary care setting

-- individuals with strategic/operational responsibility for the implementation of the H4 target for alcohol brief interventions.
+- individuals with strategic/operational responsibility for the implementation of the HEAT Standard for alcohol brief interventions.

-Patients will receive one of the booklets below, following screening by a practitioner.
-The practitioner will assess the patient’s readiness to change in respect of their drinking habits and will provide the patient with the booklet that best supports their needs.
+Following screening, the practitioner will assess the patient’s readiness to change in respect of their drinking habits and provide a booklet to support their needs.

-- Making a change – a booklet for patients which offers practical advice about how to change their drinking habits.
-The printed version includes a drinks calculator.
+Making a Change offers practical advice about how to change drinking habits.

-- Cutting down your drinking: a step by step guide- This resource is aimed at those who are experiencing a range of adverse consequences as a result of their pattern of drinking and who will benefit from making changes to their current level of consumption.
+- Cutting down your drinking: a step by step guide.
+This resource is aimed at those who are experiencing a range of adverse consequences as a result of their pattern of drinking.
 Individuals can work through the resource either on their own or with the support of a professional.
-The resource contains a 12-week drinks diary to record drinking patterns and a small pull-out pocket drinks diary is also attached which can be filled in for a further 6-weeks to facilitate long term behaviour change.
+A 12-week drinks diary and a small pull-out pocket drinks diary for a further 6-weeks are included.
 The pocket diary is also available separately if further supplies are needed.